-While setting a first sales call appointment can be challenging and require a lot of skill, there is still work to be done in terms of being prepared and executing well in the appointment in order for you to consistently make progress toward your goal of closing sales.
+While setting a first sales call appointment can seem more difficult than going on the appointment, you can’t just show up for the appointment and completely improvise if you want to have consistent results.
 In this webinar, we outline what you can do to have awesome first sales call appointments with prospects.

 Three Common Traps that You Can Fall Into

-Here are three common ways that salespeople can often mishandle sales appointments.
+Here are three common ways that some salespeople mishandle sales appointments.

 Trap 1 – Show Up and Throw Up